pagkly/Zed/Investopedia3/Economies of Scale.md

 ### Why are economies of scale important?

-Economies of scale are important because they can help provide businesses with a [competitive advantage](https://www.investopedia.com/terms/c/competitive_advantage.asp) in their industry.
+Economies of scale are important because they can help provide businesses with a [[competitive advantage]](https://www.investopedia.com/terms/c/competitive_advantage.asp) in their industry.
 Companies will therefore try to realize economies of scale wherever possible, just as investors will try to identity economies of scale when selecting investments.
-One particularly famous example of an economy of scale is known as the [network effect](https://www.investopedia.com/terms/n/network-effect.asp#:~:text=The%20network%20effect%20is%20a,example%20of%20the%20network%20effect.&text=However%2C%20as%20more%20users%20gained,content%2C%20information%2C%20and%20services.).
+One particularly famous example of an economy of scale is known as the [[network effect]](https://www.investopedia.com/terms/n/network-effect.asp#:~:text=The%20network%20effect%20is%20a,example%20of%20the%20network%20effect.&text=However%2C%20as%20more%20users%20gained,content%2C%20information%2C%20and%20services.).